enqueuezero/site/concrete-architecture/zeromq.md

 # ZeroMQ

-## Disclaimer

-I am not an expert of ZeroMQ but just interested in how ZeroMQ works.
-Let me know if I made something wrong!
-Please report it in [GitHub Issues](https://github.com/soasme/enqueuezero/issues).

 ## Overview

 ZeroMQ in five lines of code: (you know I'm just showing a tip of iceberg, right?)